able-app/docs/controls/components/appbar/abc-center.md

 **Tab Bar** - The ability to navigate to the primary areas of the application in a side-scrollable (optional) grouping of tabs.

 **None** - Of course the app bar could also set the center area to nothing at all.

+## Functionality

+The ABC - Center expands to fill the full width of the App Bar, where the Leading and Trailing sections hug their contents.